theartofcomputerprogramming/meetup/README.md

   - *Arithmetic operators* (pp.8-9)

 **3:00 - 3:10** Break<br>
-**3:10 - 4:00** *Exercises* (pp.24-28), shoot the breeze<br>
+**3:10 - 4:00** *Tools and Exercises* (pp.24-28), shoot the breeze<br>

 We introduce the MMIX computer used throughout TAOCP!

 We learn how data is represented and stored in MMIX memory.
 Data is operated upon using instructions from the MMIX instruction set.

 We'll start with instructions for moving data between memory and registers where data may be manipulated.
 We'll end with instructions for basic arithmetic on data.

+We'll begin to use some invaluable tools for working with MMIX.
+The MMIX Visual Debugger http://mmix.cs.hm.edu/mmixvd has a GUI for editing and running MMIX assembly language programs.
+The MMIX simulator and assembler http://mmix.cs.hm.edu/src are commandline tools with binaries for Linux, Windows and Mac.

 The next few meetups will cover enough of MMIX to attain a working knowledge sufficient to read and write simple programs.